Sore Throat: I parked my station wagon here in '89 and can't remember where I left it.

 - Kujaku from RG Veda is one of very few people who knows what's going on with the prophecy, and the only one who helps the heroes.

 - In Durarara!!, Izaya might not be nice or helping the good guys too often, but he is mostly definitely an informant.

-- At Denpa Teki na Kanojo, Kid Detective Juu gets a phone call with only a word with a distorted voice saying park, the place where the Serial Killer would strike next.
-Subverted because the informant is really The Man Behind the Man trying to get Juu Lured Into a Trap.
+- In Denpa Teki na Kanojo, Kid Detective Juu gets a phone call with only a word with a distorted voice saying park, the place where the Serial Killer would strike next.
+Subverted because the informant is really The Man Behind the Man trying to get Juu Lured into a Trap.